Masterminds/stability/maintenance.md

 - Feature complete
 - Low maintenance
 - Infrequent releases (as necessary)
+- It may take a while for issues to get answered, but it's reasonable to expect no more than a week's delay.

 > **Tip:** Projects in Maintenance are often looking for additional
 > maintainers or committers.